Josh Hader never imagined his story would go viral online after a local news station shared how he survived a stroke caused by popping his neck.

 “It’s crazy to think I’m the guy who went viral for popping his neck and causing his own stroke, but it ended up working out great,” he said.
 “There’s a real purpose to all of this attention, and I’m just glad people have learned from my experience.”

-An easy way to remember the signs and symptoms of stroke is to B.E.F.A.S.T.:
+Easy way to remember stroke signs & symptoms is to B.E.F.A.S.T.:

 B = Balance.
 Does the person complain of sudden onset unsteadiness, dizziness or difficulty walking?